 What to do on the Amalfi coast

 When visiting the Amalfi coast you really are spoilt for choice, with its beautiful towns and villages that all offer something unique, some breathtaking scenery, delicious Italian food, and authentic Italian culture, making it a place you simply must visit.

 Although Sorrento is not actually on the Amalfi coast, it’s a great starting point, the gateway to it.
 Sorrento, a town famous for its lemons, is a very popular place with tourists and does become very crowded in the height of summer but despite this, I love it here.
-The beautiful sunshine, the lemon groves the sunsets, the lemon-colored buildings, and the culture all combine to make Sorrento one of my favorite places to come visit.
+The beautiful sunshine, the lemon groves the sunsets, the lemon-coloured buildings, and the culture all combine to make Sorrento one of my favourite places to come to visit.

 Pompeii and Herculaneum

 Everybody has heard of Pompeii – this ancient and once-thriving Roman city that was buried under ash and brought back into the light by archaeologists, from the tons of lava that have covered it since the eruption of Mount Vesuvius in 79AD.
 Pompeii covers many acres so comfortable footwear is a must, I also think a bottle of water and a snack is a good idea as it takes several hours to walk around the site.
 One word of advice, in the entrance hall where you buy your ticket, you may be approached by a guide who will offer to take you and a group of others around the most